 Extended passport may still be valid, but when older than 10 years the passport is no longer acceptable; in that case applicant first needs to apply for a new passport.

-Photocopies of previous Schengen visas issued in the last 2 years; in case the previous Schengen visas are endorsed in an old passport, then the old passport should also be presented with the visa application.
+Photocopies of the cover and holder page of the passport as well as copy of all used pages must be provided; in case the previous Schengen visas are endorsed in an old passport, then the old passport should also be presented with the visa application.

 UK Residence permit (original and photocopy)